 The Ukrainian language is the only official language in Ukraine.
-77.8% of the ethnic composition of Ukraine is Ukrainian; Russians make up 17%, although the Russian language is understood by most.
 Interestingly, the Ukrainian language was rated the 3rd most beautiful language, in 1934, behind French and Persian; it was also rated the 2nd most melodious, behind Italian.

 The dominant religion is Eastern Orthodox Christianity, which has heavily influenced Ukrainian architecture, literature and music.

 Ukraine has a well-developed system of public transportation.
 Every large city and regional center is connected to the railway network and receives passenger trains daily from other major cities.
-Many cities also contain cheap and efficient bus and tram services, costing as little as 7UAH (25 cents).
+Many cities also contain cheap and efficient bus and tram services, costing as little as 8UAH (0.3$).